JustinBond/ion-facebook-helper/README.md

 1. Copy the ionFacebookHelper.js file into your javascript directory
 2. Make sure ionFacebookHelpper is injected into your app: angular.module('myFacebookApp', ['ionic', 'IonFacebookHelper'])
+3. You may wish to copy the controllers.js as well, or just look at it and write your own.